talha1135/aws-scrapper-laravel/README.md

 ### Conclusion
 This solution offers a clean, efficient way to upload, process, and provide a downloadable Excel file.
 Laravel's rich ecosystem and easy-to-use features, like Blade templates and built-in session management, made it an ideal choice for this task.
 The PhpSpreadsheet package handled the file reading/writing operations, and GuzzleHTTP (optional) could be used for fetching external data.

-Feel free to modify the solution to match your project's specific requirements.